-These lemmata can be summarized as follows: \begin{itemize} \item Lemma~\ref{lem:sw1}: : For pairs of saturated vertices of equal rank with neither parent of one vertex being an ancestor of the other vertex, the vertex whose sibling has a lower (or equal) rank can be swapped with the sibling of higher rank without decreasing the security of the tree. \item Lemma~\ref{lem:sw2}: For pairs of saturated vertices of equal rank, where the parent of one vertex is an ancestor of the other vertex, if the vertex with an ancestor-parent has lower (or equal) rank than the sibling of the vertex with a descendant-parent, then this sibling and vertex with an ancestor-parent can be swapped without decreasing the security of the tree.
+These lemmata can be summarized as follows: \begin{itemize} \item Lemma~\ref{lem:sw1}: For pairs of saturated vertices of equal rank with neither parent of one vertex being an ancestor of the other vertex, the vertex whose sibling has a lower (or equal) rank can be swapped with the sibling of higher rank without decreasing the security of the tree. \item Lemma~\ref{lem:sw2}: For pairs of saturated vertices of equal rank, where the parent of one vertex is an ancestor of the other vertex, if the vertex with the ancestor-parent has lower (or equal) rank than the sibling of the vertex with the descendant-parent, then this sibling and the vertex with the ancestor-parent can be swapped without decreasing the security of the tree.

-\item Lemma~\ref{lem:sw3}: For pairs of saturated vertices of equal rank with one parent being an ancestor of the other, if the vertex with a descendant-parent has strictly higher rank than its sibling, and the neighbour of the ancestor-parent (if it exists) on the path from it to the root has at most two more rank than the sibling of the vertex with descendant-parent, then this sibling and vertex with an ancestor-parent can be swapped without decreasing the security of the tree.
+\item Lemma~\ref{lem:sw3}: For pairs of saturated vertices of equal rank with one parent being an ancestor of the other, if the vertex with the descendant-parent has strictly higher rank than its sibling, and the neighbor of the ancestor-parent (if it exists) on the path from it to the root has at most two more rank than the sibling of the vertex with the descendant-parent, then this sibling and the vertex with the ancestor-parent can be swapped without decreasing the security of the tree.

-\item Lemma~\ref{lem:sw4}: For pairs of saturated vertices of equal rank with one’s parent an ancestor of the other, if the vertex with the descendant-parent has strictly higher rank than its sibling, and this sibling has strictly lower rank than the neighbour of the ancestor-parent (assumed it exists) on the path $P$ from it to the root, then depending on whether this sibling also has strictly lower rank than all other vertices on $P$ or not, this sibling can be moved to just above the `appropriate' consecutive vertices of $P$ (see Figure~\ref{fig:sw4}) without decreasing the security of the tree.
+\item Lemma~\ref{lem:sw4}: For pairs of saturated vertices of equal rank with one’s parent an ancestor of the other, if the vertex with the descendant-parent has strictly higher rank than its sibling, and this sibling has strictly lower rank than the neighbor of the ancestor-parent (assumed it exists) on the path $P$ from it to the root, then depending on whether this sibling also has strictly lower rank than all other vertices on $P$ or not, this sibling can be moved to just above the ``appropriate'' consecutive vertices of $P$ (see Figure~\ref{fig:sw4}) without decreasing the security of the tree.

 \end{itemize}